jkiv/icepool-board/README.md

 icepool-board
 =============

-## About

-KiCad 5 design files for the *icepool* project.
+KiCad 5 design files for the `icepool` project.

-*icepool* is a FPGA cluster and development board.
+`icepool` is a FPGA cluster and development board.

 Key features include,